Find Affordable College Courses

 $9,842 Average Tuition & Fees

 With a ranking of #9, Southern University and A & M College did quite well on this year’s best value schools for communication and journalism students.
-Located in the city of Baton Rouge, Southern University and A & M College is a public college with a moderately-sized student population.
+Located in the city of Baton Rouge, Southern University and A & M College is a public school with a medium-sized student population.

-In-state tuition fees for undergraduate students at Southern University and A & M College are $9,842 per year.
+The average tuition and fees for an in-state undergraduate at Southern University and A & M College are $9,842 a year.
 The average amount in student loans that communication and journalism majors at Southern University and A & M College take out is $31,000.

 #10